tmcelroy2202/x280-hdmi-audio-fix/README.md

 - HDMI audio requires switching PipeWire/PulseAudio profiles

 Works with PipeWire + WirePlumber
-Tested on Lenovo ThinkPad X280 with Intel UHD Graphics 620 may work on other laptops — adjust 'DRM_CARD' and 'CARD_NAME' in the script if needed
+Tested on Archcraft, on my Lenovo ThinkPad X280, may work on other laptops - adjust 'DRM_CARD' and 'CARD_NAME' in the script if needed.
+Let me know through github issues if it works on your laptop and on your distro.
+Also let me know if it does not work.

 ## Installation